 Benefits:

-It’s a simple, calming ritual that sets a healthy tone for the day.
+It’s a simple, calming ritual that sets a healthy tone for your day.

 3. Do 3–5 Minutes of Gentle Movement